 If you aren’t already prepared to die, you’re a fool (Ecclesiastes 3:19; 9:4-5)

 I’ve long been a believer in the “when its your time its your time” principle which simply means that when your number comes up and it’s time for you to check out, there is absolutely nothing you can do to stop it.
 You can’t run, you can’t hide “When God wants you dead, you’ll die.”
 (Kings 22:34) And that my friends is a fact.
-It was simply that young mans time to go.

 Now don’t get me wrong I’m not talking about predestination or anything like that.
 I don’t believe that our lives are predetermined and that each and every move we make throughout our lives is laid out in God’s great Book of Life.
 Our every move isn’t planned or scheduled.
 I truly don’t believe that’s part of God’s plan.
 I mean what purpose would it serve to go through life preprogrammed?
 It would be pointless.
 No, I believe that each of us has a God given free will and as we journey through our lives we make choices that alter our journey, sometimes for the better, sometimes for worse.
 Yep everything in that so called Book of Life is subject to change by the choices and decisions we make.
 Everything except death.